civilKaos82/orange-tree-1-just-oranges-challenge/README.md

 ## Conclusion
 We've modeled a real-world object to fit the needs of our application.
 We'll be doing this a lot going forward.
 We've had to make decisions regarding the internal state of our tree (i.e., which instance variables it needs).
-Each tree needs to keep track of it's own age, height, and oranges.
+Each tree needs to keep track of its own age, height, and oranges.
 And we're able to use that state to calculate more information about the tree:  is it old enough to bear fruit, is it dead, does it have any oranges?